2021 Assam Legislative Assembly election

 The 2021 Assam Legislative Assembly election was the 15th quinquennial legislative assembly election held in the Indian state of Assam from March 27 to April 6 in three phases, to elect 126 MLAs to the 15th Assam Legislative Assembly.
 The votes were counted and the result declared on Sunday, 2 May.
-The term of the previous Fourteenth Legislative Assembly of Assam ended on 31 May 2021.
+The term of the 14th Legislative Assembly of Assam ended on 31 May 2021.

-The election saw the incumbent BJP-led National Democratic Alliance (NDA) retaining power with 75 seats, which marks the first time a non-INC alliance winning consecutive terms in the state.
+The election saw the incumbent BJP-led National Democratic Alliance (NDA) retaining power with 75 seats, which marked the first time a non-INC alliance won consecutive terms in the state.
 The Mahajot led by INC won 50 seats, increasing its tally from 26 in 2016.
 Jailed activist and Raijor Dal founder and President Akhil Gogoi contested the election as an independent candidate and won the Sibsagar seat by a margin of 11,875 votes.

 Background

 The election in 2016 brought a change of power as the Indian National Congress (INC), which had formed the government under Tarun Gogoi since 2001, lost its majority to the Bharatiya Janata Party led by Sarbananda Sonowal.